 For Negative Covenants ExamplesCovenants ExamplesCovenant refers to the borrower's promise to the lender, quoted on a formal debt agreement stating the former's obligations and limitations.
-It is a standard clause of the bond contracts and loan agreements.: A company wants to borrow $ 100 Mn of debt but the loan agreement has a restriction on the payment of dividend.
+It is a standard clause of the bond contracts and loan agreements.: A company wants to borrow $ 100 Mn of debt, but the loan agreement has a restriction on the payment of dividends.
 The dividend paid to the shareholders cannot exceed $ 1 per share in one year.

-In Bond indentures, the covenants can be of two types
+In Bond indentures, the covenants can be of two types.

-- Financial Covenant: Financial covenants are like maintenance of finances and financial ratios at a certain level eg. debt to equity ratio of 2:1, minimum working capital requirements, maintenance of interest coverage ratioInterest Coverage RatioThe interest coverage ratio indicates how many times a company's current earnings before interest and taxes can be used to pay interest on its outstanding debt.
+- Financial Covenant: Financial covenants are like maintenance of finances and financial ratios at a certain level, e.g., debt to equity ratio of 2:1, minimum working capital requirements, maintenance of interest coverage ratioInterest Coverage RatioThe interest coverage ratio indicates how many times a company's current earnings before interest and taxes can be used to pay interest on its outstanding debt.
 It can be used to determine a company's liquidity position by evaluating how easily it can pay interest on its outstanding debt., etc.

 Lenders like to have negative covenants to bond issues so that the borrower operates at a certain level of risk and thus ensures that the lender’s money is safe.
-If the borrower violates negative covenants it is considered as a “technical default”.
-Although, the borrower might be paying interest and principal paymentsPrincipal PaymentsThe principle amount is a significant portion of the total loan amount.
+If the borrower violates negative covenants, it is considered as a “technical default.”
+Although the borrower might be paying interest and principal paymentsPrincipal PaymentsThe principle amount is a significant portion of the total loan amount.
 Aside from monthly installments, when a borrower pays a part of the principal amount, the loan's original amount is directly reduced. but violating negative covenants may lower its credit rating.

 Negative Covenants in Employment Contracts

-Negative Covenants are the restrictive covenants which restrict one party to take on some operations or work in a financially prudent way so to safeguard the interests of the other party.
+Negative Covenants are the restrictive covenants that restrict one party to take on some operations or work in a financially prudent way so as to safeguard the interests of the other party.
 These are found in most of the agreements.
-The agreements could be a merger or acquisition, employee contracts, bond indentures etc. It though mentioned in agreements but face enforcement problem.
-If negative covenants are violated or breached it may take a long time to be settled by the court of law.
-Further, it will be costly for both the parties given that the damage as already is done.
+The agreements could be a merger or acquisition, employee contracts, bond indenturesBond IndenturesIndenture is a legal agreement between two or more parties to meet their respective obligations.
+It is a common term used in the bond market to provide the lender and borrower with the necessary comfort in the transaction in the event of one defaulting party., etc. It though mentioned in agreements but face enforcement problems.
+If negative covenants are violated or breached, it may take a long time to be settled by the court of law.
+Further, it will be costly for both parties, given that the damage is already done.